-SIOUX FALLS, S.D. — A man convicted of killing a prison guard during an escape attempt has asked to drop his death penalty appeal.
+SIOUX FALLS, S.D. — A judge says a man who pleaded guilty to killing a prison guard during an escape attempt does not have an intellectual disability and can face the death penalty.

 Fifty-five-year-old Rodney Berget pleaded guilty in April 2012 to killing Ronald “R.J.”
 Johnson in a failed prison escape attempt in April 2011 along with fellow inmate Eric Robert.
 Berget was scheduled to be executed in May 2015.

 The ruling follows a nearly-week long court hearing in Sioux Falls

 Attorney General Marty Jackley says the facts demonstrate that Berget was a leader, not a follower, and has a highly developed planning and problem solving ability.
 Jackley says he will now seek a warrant for Berget’s execution.

 Robert also pleaded guilty in the April 2011 killing of Johnson.
 Robert was executed in 2012.